Jiheui/ARTeam/README.md

 ## Risks:
 - Technological risks: our selection of technology could not work in some platforms
 - People risk: not having the expertise to deliver the product
-- Workload risks:  time arrangement, four course simultaneously
 - Equipment risks: suddenly shortage of electricity or Internet

-## Risk Mitigation:
-- Technological risk: We will do research, find other platform which supports the technology we use.
-- People risk: We will research, learn and question expertise who can help us.
-- Workload risk: Members can equally divide their workload as they go along during the duration of project.
-- Equipment risk: Can ask other members to do the task instead, or go to somewhere else where electricity or internet is available.

 ## Potential Costs:
 - Phone, Android Studio for Business